 After some research, I decided not to include this book in our reading list because, frankly, I was not particularly inspired by what seemed like an average American birth story.
-In addition, I really resonated with the best-selling pregnancy book review that ranked this book out of 5 stars in terms of how it will make the reader feel as ‘zero-for empowered’, ‘5-for healthier’, ‘2-for happier’, and ‘1-for prepared for birth’.
+In addition, some best-selling book reviewers ranked this book in terms of how it will make the reader feel as ‘zero-for empowered’, ‘5-for healthier’, ‘2-for happier’, and ‘1-for prepared for birth’ (rankings based on 5 stars).
 I decided to go for other options instead.

 Nonetheless, we downloaded the app as I really wanted to have something that would visually show us each week what mysterious things were happening inside my body, and help us start getting to know the baby.
 Watching a 3-minute video quickly became a little Friday morning ritual for my husband and I, and over the weeks we have found it quite entertaining to discover the latest news from ‘in there’ and what size the baby is going to be this week (each week the baby’s head-to-butt length is described by comparing it to a fruit).